Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Items from the Witches' Shop get a price reduction if playing on Easy Mode.
 For consistency sake, the prices listed for anything that can be bought in the Witches' Shop will be the prices in Normal Mode and Nightmare Mode, as you're more likely to play with these difficulties anyway.

-Easy Mode does have an extra item that is only available in this difficulty; the Pumpkin Shield.
+Easy Mode does have one item that is only available in this difficulty; the Pumpkin Shield.
 It makes Jack immune to damage, with each level extending this invincibility.
 This is not counted for **Sandy Claws**, but i'll still list the prices for that item anyway.

 ***